shobrook/syntaxis/README.md

 But as of right now, saplings will only produce the tree on the right –– that is, we assume the bodies of `for` loops are always executed.

+Below are the assumptions saplings makes for other control flow elements.

 #### `while` loops

 `while` loops are processed under the same assumption as `for` loops –– that is, the body of the loop is assumed to execute.

 #### `if`/`else` blocks

 We assume the bodies of `if` blocks execute, and that `elif`/`else` blocks do not execute.
 That is, changes to the namespace made in `if` blocks are the only changes assumed to persist into the parent scope, whereas changes in `elif` or `else` blocks do not persist.
-For example, consider the following:
+For example, given:

 ```python
 import numpy as np